 Large companies with big budgets have set up Security Operations Centres with dedicated highly trained and well-rehearsed teams with each person having a specific role which is listed below.

 Are all SOCs the same?

-On the surface they all promise the same elements – always on monitoring and rapid response teams set up to identify cyber threats.
-Yet there are differences, and this is why the partnership Digital Craftsmen has with ARMOR is a game changer for small to mid-sized businesses.
+On the surface, they all promise the same elements – always-on monitoring and rapid response teams set up to identify cyber threats.
+Yet there are differences, and this is why the partnership Digital Craftsmen has with ARMOR is a game-changer for small to mid-sized businesses.

-ARMOR is a leader in providing cybersecurity technology and robust 24/7 alert system.
-Working with partners across the globe their systems and technology are set up to monitor thousands of networks and systems and this means they're able to detect the slightest sign of an emerging threat.
+ARMOR is a leader in providing cybersecurity technology and a robust 24/7 alert system.
+Working with partners across the globe their systems and technology are set up to monitor thousands of networks and systems and this means they’re able to detect the slightest sign of an emerging threat.